Sharing is natural and good things come to those who share.

 Now I’m not here to harp on about karma, I’m here to help you see that you too have the ability and knowledge to give information freely and receive the benefits of letting karma work its magic for you too.

-What’s even funnier about this whole situation is that I was telling absolutely everyone I met about all the new things I was learning about cryptocurrencies, because I was just so damn excited about the topic.
+What’s even funnier about this whole situation is that I was telling absolutely everyone I met about all the new things I was learning about investing, because I was just so damn excited about the topic.

 Well there it is… proof that you too have a natural instinct to share information to help others.